 - It helps maximize the use of resources.

 - It’s useful even if there is little or no previous schedule data.

 - It enables project managers to better estimate or determine a more definite completion date.

 Like any other method, PERT comes with its share of limitations:

-- It entails a subjective time analysis of activities, and for those who are less experienced or biased, it may affect the project’s schedule.
+- It entails a subjective time analysis of activities and, for those who are less experienced or are biased, this may affect the project’s schedule.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep learning and advancing your career, the additional CFI resources below will be useful: